shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M02L01_Business_rule.md

 In this practice lab, you will be creating business rules to show and hide the lookup columns in the model-driven app form for the Resource table and to set the status of Milestone rows to completed when the percentage complete is 100%.

+## Lab objectives
+In this lab, you will perform:

++ Task 1: Create Resource business rules
++ Task 2: Create Milestone business rules

 ## Exercise 1 – Create business rules

 ### Task 1.1 – Create Resource business rules